Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-studio/_index.md

 ---
 title: Altinn Studio
-description: The design-time solution for developing, testing and maintaining applications.
+description: Altinn Studio is the design-time solution for developing, testing and maintaining applications.
+Developers can create and modify applications, build and manage deploy of apps.
 aliases:
     - "/altinn-studio"
 weight: 100